Using Comparator in HashMap will show you how to use Comparator

 Creating POJO Class

-attributes for the equality check of the two Book
+I will check both title and author attributes for the equality check for the two Book objects.

 Shortcut keys in Windows system in Eclipse are Alt + Shift + S. On popup window click on Generate hashCode() and equals().